ammar-tanwar/bloglearnbay/posts/ai-hardware-what-is-it-and-how-does-it-help.md

 ---
 title: AI Hardware | What Is It and How Does It Help?
-stitle: "AI Hardware | What Is It and How Does It Help?"
+stitle: "What is AI Hardware? and How Does It Help? - Learnbay Blog"
 publish: "Published on"
 published_time: "2023-01-02T13:25:31+05:30"
 modified_time: "2023-01-02T13:25:31+05:30"
-desc: "The development of AI hardware has essentially enhanced the effectiveness and proficiency of various hardware components.
-This blog will explain in detail what AI hardware is and how it can be advantageous in today's IT industry."
+desc: "This blog will explain in detail how the development of AI hardware has enhanced the effectiveness and proficiency of various hardware components in today's IT industry."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/ahw-1.png"
 # headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/B.jpg"